Mind-Surfer/openvpn-qbittorrent/README.md

 When you first run the container, qBittorrent is setup with the default user name and password (admin, adminadmin).
 I strongly advise you to change these to something more secure.

-If you appreciate my work, buy me coffee
+If you appreciate my work, buy me a coffee!

 [![If you appreciate my work, buy me coffee](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9A8T62P8DDAMC)